aleixfortm/woled/README.md

 ## Features
 * 🌐 Send WOL packets to your local network
-* ✅ User-friendliness of CLI tool
+* ✅ User-friendliness and simplicity of a CLI tool
-* 🔍 Add, remove and list your own devices
+* 🔍 Save, remove and list your own devices
-* 📡 Save your device data on the cloud via API calls (WIP)

 ## Getting started